23ellipsis/NeovimMarkdownConfig/README.md

 ```

 # Theme
-For the theme provided in the screenshot, paste the following into `~/.local/share/nvim/lazy/base46/lua/base46/themes/mytheme.lua`
+For the theme provided in the screenshot:
+1. Paste the following into `~/.local/share/nvim/lazy/base46/lua/base46/themes/mytheme.lua`
 ```
 local M = {}